-If you are dissatisfied with the initial response from your child's class teacher you can ask to speak to the phase leader.
-If your child is in Foundation Stage this would be Rebecca Ryder, In Years 1 and 2 it would be Faith Plant, In Years 3 and 4 you would need to speak to Danny Hart and in Years 5 and 6 you would need to speak to Mark Jones.
+If you are dissatisfied with the initial response from your child's class teacher you can ask to speak to the relevant member of SLT.
+If your child is in Foundation Stage or Year 1 this would be Rebecca Ryder, In Years 2, 3 and 4 it would be Faith Plant, In Years 5 and 6 you would need to speak to John Jones and for the pastoral team you would speak to Claire Evans.

-If you remain dissatisfied with the response from the phase leader then by all means bring your complaint to the attention of the Headteacher.
-Please either ask for an appointment via the front office or alternatively put your complaint in writing, addressed to the Headteacher who will investigate the complaint and contact you to provide a suitable time to meet and discuss the issue.
+If you remain dissatisfied with the response from the phase leader then by all means bring your complaint to the attention of the Deputy head teacher (John Jones) or in the case of the complaint being in Years 5&6 Kate Elsender.
+Please either ask for an appointment via the front office or alternatively put your complaint in writing, addressed to the Deputy head teacher or Mrs Elsender if your child is in Years 5&6 who will investigate the complaint and contact you to provide a suitable time to meet and discuss the issue.